GRAINS-Chicago soybeans climb as China pushes demand

 By Brendan O'Brien

-CHICAGO, Nov 2 (Reuters) - U.S. soybean futures rose on Thursday after China said imports will likely stay high as it sets an all-time record for purchases of the crop this year while weather concerns remain in Brazil.
+CHICAGO, Nov 2 (Reuters) - U.S. soybean futures rose on Thursday after China said imports will likely stay high as it sets an all-time record for purchases of the crop this year while weather remains a concern in Brazil.

 Wheat prices also rose, while corn dropped on reports of higher U.S. yields.

-Benchmark CBOT soybeans Sv1 were up 8 cents $13.23 a bushel as China's demand was a focal point during morning trading.
+Benchmark CBOT soybeans Sv1 settled up 13-1/4 cents $13.28-1/4 a bushel as China's demand was a focal point.
 China's soybean imports are likely to stay high through the fourth quarter, taking 2023 purchases to an all-time record, analysts and traders said.

 Hopes for Chinese demand of U.S. soybeans were buoyed by news that U.S. agriculture industry representatives met with their Chinese counterparts in Beijing on Thursday in an effort to bolster farm trade even as political ties between their two countries remain strained.

-"So maybe that's what got to market going a little bit," said Sherman Newlin, an analyst with Risk Management Commodities.
+"So maybe that's what got the market going a little bit," said Sherman Newlin, an analyst with Risk Management Commodities.

-Another pressure-mounting factor was the weather in Brazil where concerns persist over crop losses due to dryness in northern and central areas and excessive rain in the south.
+Another pressure-mounting factor was the weather in Brazil where concerns persist over threats of crop losses due to dryness in northern and central areas and excessive rain in the south.

 "The market is a little bit on the nervous side," Newlin said.
 "They're putting a little premium back into it."